 As Pranav Gandhi rightly says in his blog, “Suresh Kalmadi should not have been arrested for a scam.
 He should have been arrested for the rape of Indian Sport over the past few decades.”
 We have the right to demand a deep investigation into all sporting activities that have happened during his tenure.

-Another saddening example of a sport getting murdered in India is the state of hockey in India.
-Kanwar Pal Singh Gill has single handedly killed our National Sport of Hockey by occupying the top post and sitting on it without doing much really for Hockey in India and not forget his infamous case of sexual harassment during his tenure as IHF Chief – How come such people are given chances to run and ruin sports in India?
+Another saddening example of a sport getting murdered in India in the state of hockey in India.
+Kanwar Pal Singh Gill has single-handedly killed our National Sport of Hockey by occupying the top post and sitting on it without doing much really for Hockey in India and not forget his infamous case of sexual harassment during his tenure as IHF Chief – How come such people are given chances to run and ruin sports in India?

 Football in India also suffered a similar demise due to corruption.
 For years football (AIFF) has been in the wrong hands of Praful Patel.
 Football in India has never seen any improvement and will probably never see any growth in the future.

 The most recent case of Late.
-Ex Chief Minister of State Vilasrao Deshmukh winning Mumbai Cricket Association Presidential election by beating Dilip Vengsarkar a former Indian test player with 18 centuries to his name.
-I really wonder if any one of these administrators have played sport at armature or professional level, have no achievements in sports – how can we trust them with running daily business at the top of their sports portfolios?
+Ex-Chief Minister of State Vilasrao Deshmukh winning Mumbai Cricket Association Presidential election by beating Dilip Vengsarkar a former Indian test player with 18 centuries to his name.
+I really wonder if anyone of these administrators have played sport at armature or professional level, have no achievements in sports – how can we trust them with running a daily business at the top of their sports portfolios?

-I think its time the Sports Minister considers a Fit and Proper test as a compulsory criteria for administrators who contest for elections for top positions in sports associations.
+I think its time the Sports Minister considers a Fit and Proper test as a compulsory criterion for administrators who contest for elections for top positions in sports associations.